88-degrees/Book-of-Changes/appendix02s2.md

 <a name="fr_244"></a>[LV](#fn_244).
 (The trigrams **☳** representing) thunder and **☲** lightning combine to form [**Fēng ䷶**](e4b8b0feng.md).
 The superior man, in accordance with this, decides cases of litigation, and apportions punishments with exactness.

-1. 'Though they are both of the same character, there will be no error:' -- if the subject of this
+1. 'Though they are both of the same character, there will be no error:' -- if the subject of this line seek to overpass that similarity, there will be calamity.

-###### p.
-336

-line seek to overpass that similarity, there will be calamity.
+<a id="p-336"></a>

 2. 'Let him cherish his feeling of sincere devotion, that it shall appear being put forth:' -- it is by sincerity that the mind is affected.